 ____________________________________________________________________________

 METHODS – THIS IS YOUR ORIGINAL VERSION WITH ALFS EDITS

-Study area. – The Upper Columbia River (UCR) steelhead Distinct Population Segment (DPS) is comprised of four populations and extends upstream from the confluence of the Yakima River to the border with Canada.
+Study area. – The Upper Columbia River (UCR) steelhead Distinct Population Segment (DPS) is comprised of four steelhead populations and extends upstream from the confluence of the Yakima River to the border with Canada.
 Steelhead status and trend monitoring for this DPS has been occurring at Priest Rapids Dam since 1986 (Brown 1995).
 However, adult steelhead tagged with passive integrated transponder (PIT) tags as juveniles from the Middle Columbia River (MCR) and Snake River (SR) DPSs have been observed annually at Priest Rapids Dam (i.e., overshoots) since PIT tag detectors were installed in the fish ladders in 2003 (Figure 1).
+To account for overshoots our study area also included the Snake River (SNR) DPS and the upper portion of the Middle Columbia River (MCR) DPS from the John Day to the Yakima rivers.
 Richins and Skalski (2018) estimated overshoot and fallback rates of selected populations of steelhead throughout Columbia and Snake River basins but did not report estimates of abundance.
 Because adult steelhead rarely use adult ladders to migrate downstream, dam counts are positively biased as estimates of escapement upstream because some unknown fraction migrate downstream (i.e., fallback) presumably to their natal tributary prior to spawning.

-Fallback abundance.– Escapement estimates of the four populations that comprise the UCR DPS have been estimated, since 2011, based on adult steelhead tagged with passive integrated transponder (PIT) tags at Priest Rapids Dam (~15% of the run) that were subsequently detected at instream interrogation sites within each population using a Bayesian nested patch occupancy model (Waterhouse et al. 2020).
+Fallback abundance.– Escapement estimates of the four populations that comprise the UCR DPS have been estimated, since 2011, based on adult steelhead tagged with passive integrated transponder (PIT) tags at Priest Rapids Dam (~15% of the run) that were subsequently detected at instream interrogation sites within each population using a multi-state open population model (Waterhouse et al. 2020).
 Complete PIT tag detection histories for each fish tagged at Priest Rapids Dam (PRD) were queried from the PIT Tag Information System (PTAGIS) database operated by the Pacific States Marine Fisheries Commission (PSMFC 2015).
 The model estimates movement rates past various detection points while accounting for imperfect detection at those sites.
 Detection probabilities are estimated through the use of double arrays at some sites, as well as detections from sites upstream of a particular point.
 When combined with an estimate of total abundance at Priest Rapids Dam, it translates those movement estimates into escapement estimates.
 Because some steelhead overshoot Priest Rapids Dam, fallback, and ascend their natal stream to spawn, where their PIT tags are detected, the model structure includes some interrogation sites downstream of Priest Rapids Dam.
 A majority of downstream sites (PTAGIS site code in brackets) are in the MCR DPS including the Yakima River at rkm 76 (Prosser Dam [PRO]), Walla Walla River at rkm 9 [PRV]), Umatilla River at rkm 5 (Three Mile Falls Dam [TMF]), and the John Day River at rkm 35 (McDonald Ferry site [JD1]).
 The abundance of steelhead that passed Priest Rapids Dam and fell back to the SR DPS was estimated at Ice Harbor Dam at rkm 16 [IHA].
 Relationships between hatchery and wild steelhead fallback abundance were examined using linear regression by comparing the model estimate of fallback abundance (i.e., PRD PIT tagged adults) with the number of known fallbacks (i.e., PIT tagged as juveniles downstream of PRD) detected as adults at Priest Rapids and subsequently downstream of PRD.

 Overshoot abundance. – Richins and Skalski (2018) used adult steelhead tagged as juveniles in the natal stream to estimate rates of overshoot and successful fallback.
 They reported that fallback rates were unrelated to overshoot rates and ranged from 7.7% to 93.4%.
 Hence, fallback abundance estimates underrepresent the abundance of steelhead that overshot their natal stream.